Sometimes called "frog dogs" or "silly stretching," splooting is always adorable but occasionally concerning.

 Why Do Dogs Sploot?

 Splooting is when a dog lays on its belly with its hind legs in a full-body stretch out behind them.
 It looks like they're flying through the air like SuperDog, or maybe they're so tired from that game of fetch that those legs now have a mind of their own.
 It's a move often associated with Corgi puppies, Dachshunds, French Bulldogs, and Pitbulls, but every breed of dog can be a splooter.
 It's prominent among German Shepherds and Labradors that lay flat for a good stretch.
 Dogs may also sploot on a hot day to press their bellies closer to the cooler floor, pavement or shaded grass to help lower their body temperature.

-There's no known scientific reason why some dogs like to sploot, but it's most likely because stretching their back legs feels good.
-They may also do it on a hot day to press their bellies closer to the cool pavement or shaded grass.
+There's no known scientific reason why some dogs like to it, but it's most likely because stretching their back legs is simply a comfortable position.

-The best splooting spot in the house.
+The best splooting spot in the house

+Now that you know exactly what this is, be on the lookout in case your dog takes on your new favorite type of stretch.
 And don't forget to have your camera ready!
-A good sploot is the perfect excuse to post yet another picture of your dog to Instagram.
+A good full or half sploot is the perfect excuse to post yet another picture of your dog's cuteness to Instagram.

 Does your dog sploot?
 Show them off at our Wide Open Pets Instagram!